Mickey Maguire (Shameless): Character biography

-In Season 4, Mickey and his wife are expecting child but Mickey is hardly attentive to her.
+In Season 4, Mickey and his wife are expecting a child, but Mickey is hardly attentive to her.
 He later finds Ian passed out at another bar, Fairy Tails, and brings him to the Milkovich home.
 After Mickey's wife Svetlana threatens him, Ian moves back home.
-Mickey and Ian launch a criminal enterprise, robbing closeted gay men and threaten to out them if they report the crime.
-Mickey goes to his son's christening and declines Ian's offer to go, Ian criticizing him for his closeted nature.
-At the after party, Terry arrives after his release.
+Mickey and Ian launch a criminal enterprise: robbing closeted wealthy gay men and threaten to out them if they report the crime.
+Mickey goes to his son's christening and declines Ian's offer to go with him, resulting in Ian criticizing him for his closeted nature.
+Their argument is worsened by Terry's arrival at the party following his probationary release from jail.
 Ian threatens to end his relationship with Mickey over Mickey’s fear of coming out.
 Not wanting to lose him, Mickey comes out as gay to the entirety of the bar, including Terry.
-Mickey and Terry get into a fist fight, Ian unsuccessfully attempting to intervene, until the police are called.
+Mickey and Terry get into a fist fight, and Ian unsuccessfully attempts to intervene until the police are called.
 Terry is sent back to jail for violating probation, while Mickey is released by a sympathetic gay officer.
 As a result, Mickey and Ian are free to continue their relationship.
-Following his manic behavior throughout the season, Mickey finds Ian laid up in bed in a deep depression, so he calls the Gallaghers who worry that he has inherited Monica's bipolar disorder.
+Following his manic behaviour throughout the season, Mickey finds Ian laid up in bed in a deep depression, so he calls the Gallaghers who worry that he has inherited their mother, Monica's bipolar disorder.

-In Season 5, Mickey has gotten a job and is now trying to move from his past thug behavior.
-He has taken to becoming more involved in his son's life and helping Svetlana taking care of them with them being on better terms.
+In Season 5, Mickey has gotten a job and is now trying to move from his past thug behaviour.
+He has taken to becoming more involved in his son's life and helping Svetlana take care of them with them being on better terms.
 After Ian's behavior spirals, Mickey insists that he can take care of him, but Ian runs away with Mickey and Svetlana's baby, leading to his arrest and ultimately being voluntarily committed.
-Later that night, Mickey watches Ian being arrested by the military police, which was called by Sammi (Frank's oldest daughter).
-When Ian returns home, Mickey is happy but Ian decides to break up with Mickey who is promptly chased by Sammi who wants to kill him as revenge.
+Later that night, Mickey watches Ian being arrested by the military police, which was called by Sammi, Frank's oldest daughter.
+When Ian returns home, Mickey is happy but Ian decides to break up with Mickey who is promptly chased by Sammi, who wants to kill him as revenge for Mickey and Debbie's attempt to murder her in retaliation for what she did to Ian.